oroinc/documentation/backend/entities/acls.rst

          // do something when the user is granted permissions for the acme_task_edit ACL of the entity in $taskEntity }

-In case if you does not have proper ACL annotation, you can set the first parameter as the permission name you want to check:
+When you do not have proper ACL annotation, you can set the first parameter as the permission name you want to check:

 .. code-block:: php

     $taskEntity = $this->getTask();